Tuesday, February 10, 2026

 Unfortunately, finishing "Down Under" took more time than expected so I didn't get to the quilting on "Modern Twist" just yet.
 However some forward movement was made on it.
 Actually part of the forward movement had to do with the "Down Under" quilt!

 Finishing "Down Under" had actually been a holdover task from the list of things I had hoped to clean up by the end of 2025.
 Because I thought I'd get that done early in January, I didn't put it on this year's UFO Challenge List.
-However once it did get done, I decided "why NOT put it on the list and call it a Challenge Finish for this year?!?".
+However once it did get done, I decided "WHY NOT put it on the list and call it a Challenge Finish for this year?!?".
 So I updated my list...

 ...and made "Down Under" the #4 project picked for last month.
 As noted last week, I am following the number picks made by the Quilted Forest on YouTube.

 For February, they picked #6.
-I had something else slotted in that spot on my original list but decided to move "Modern Twist" into that spot and moved the project that had been in that slot ("Lady Clarie Box Trot") to another spot on the list.
+I had something else slotted in that spot on my original list but decided to move "Modern Twist" into that spot and moved the project that had been in that slot ("Lady Claire Box Trot") to another spot on the list.
 "Claire" is a true UFO (top and backing made and quilting planned) so I bumped a "Hussy" (HSY = Haven't Started Yet) project that was on the list and put "Claire" in its place.

 I also figured I had a better chance of still getting "Modern Twist" done this month since it is already layered and partially quilted.
 We will be going away to visit my MIL in North Carolina for the last two weeks of the month so with only two weeks to work on it while still here, a "partially quilted" beats a "flimsy" every time!